 - Team discussions and announcements – Weekly standups with small teams are a great way to keep everyone aligned on organizational changes, allow for questions that impact the team as a whole, and ensure all employees feel they are heard by management.

 - Open communication platforms – For those with remote employees especially, it’s important to have a technology platform in place that facilitates centralized communication.
-Slack is a prime example, allowing everyone in the company to gather and have conversations about important topics and company changes.
+Slack is just one example of a great online collaboration tool, allowing everyone in the company to gather and have conversations about important topics and company changes.
 Leaders should be active in these conversations and help set the tone.